aditp928/Bootstrap-Portfolio/README.md

 Professional portfolio layout using the Bootstrap CSS Framework.

 A static HTML/CSS portfolio page that showcases knowledge of basic HTML and CSS understanding.

+The CSS framework has built in mobile responsiveness.